Yi Munyeol: Age of Heroes

 In Age of Heroes, his protagonist is the eldest son of a prominent Confucian family.
 Similar to Yi's own father, he has communist sympathies.
 He takes up the leftist cause only to be disillusioned.
 Caught up in his idealism, he ignores the danger to his family.
 His mother and wife are left to save the family.
 As described in a plot summary by Dong-Wook Shin, the protagonist insists the war is "for the people", but when his mother rhetorically asks, "What people are you talking about?
 I see no such people in the south and don't think there will be any more in the north.
 [Are they not] something that exists only in your words?
 And yet for that ghost of yours you dare to sacrifice innocent lives?"

 Appointment with My Brother

-In Appointment with My Brother, Yi Mun-yul imagines meeting with his half brother, born to his father and a new wife in North Korea.
+In Appointment with My Brother, Yi Munyeol imagines meeting with his half brother, born to his father and a new wife in North Korea.
 After the protagonist learns that his father has died after a 40-year separation, he makes an appointment to meet his North Korean half-brother and discovers that, despite their ideological differences, they have strong family ties.
 Their bond is cemented after drinking soju, a strong Korean drink, after a makeshift ceremony to honor their father.
 Heinz Insu Fenkl, the translator of the 2017 version of the novel, offered this assessment: "Yi Mun-yol's Meeting with My Brother offers a sobering, disillusioning, and yet poignant and hopeful perspective on the volatile relationship between the divided Koreas."